kodeman14/Code-C/README.md

-Code-C
+Code Snippets
 ======

-Just a place to put all the C language code that I am currently working on or that I have worked on in the past :)
+Just a place to put all code that I am currently working on or that I have worked on in the past :)